mileweb/docs-content-cdn/docs/portal/tasks.md

 ## Viewing Task Details

 1. In the left pane, click **Tasks**.
 2. To view details about tasks related to validations, confirm that the **Validation** radio button is selected.
-Then click the task ID or name on the **Validation** tab.
+Then click a task ID or name.
 The following figure shows task details for a successful validation.

 <p align=center><img src="/docs/resources/images/Successful Validation.png" alt="successful validation" width="900"></p>